viktorsmari/viktorsmari.github.io/orihuela.md

 Things to avoid when building bike lanes
 - 90 degree turns
 - Rough edges or curbs
+- Putting bike lanes in the middle of the street

 #### Orihuela Costa statistics
 Many foreigners live in Orihuela Costa, either full time or part time.